SoftwareHeritage/swhapguide/SWHAP@Paris.md

 triggering an iteration of some of the phases described above.
 In this case, we recommend to proceed as follows:

-If new raw material (non-source code) is found, you can clone add them to the _Depository_ branch of the `Workbench` and then push the updated branch to the
+If new raw material (non-source code) is found, you can add them to the `Depository` branch of the `Workbench` and then push the updated branch to the
     _Curated_ repository.
 In this way, the performed commits will correctly follow the previous ones.

 If new source code is found: